 Students can choose to take a module outside their programme.
-One of the above optional modules may be replaced with a 20 credit module in another department.
+One of the above modules may be replaced with a 20 credit module in another department or with a work placement.

 PLEASE NOTE: It is the student's responsibility to seek approval from the department concerned.